Pisang Peak Climbing with Thorung La Pass Trek 17 Days

 • Plug adapter (2 round pegs to 2 flat pegs)

-Visa And Entry Procedure
+Visa And Entry Procedures

 Everyone needs a visa to enter Nepal except Indian nationals.
-Citizens of the SAARC nations like Pakistan, Bangladesh, and Bhutan do not require visas for 30 days.
+Citizens of the SAARC nations like Pakistan, Bangladesh, and Bhutan do not require a visa for 30 days.
 Fortunately, getting a Nepal visa is an easy process.
-Tourist visas are issued on arrival at the international airport and official overland entry points.
-However, travelers from Afghanistan, Iraq, Cameroon, Ghana, Somalia, Swaziland, Senegal, Zimbabwe, Nigeria, Ethiopia, and Liberia are not issued visas on arrival.
-After arriving at the Tribhuvan International Airport in Kathmandu, you will find electronic kiosks to assist with your visa processing.
+Tourist visas and official overland entry points are issued on arrival at the international airport.
+However, travelers from Afghanistan, Iraq, Cameroon, Ghana, Somalia, Swaziland, Senegal, Zimbabwe, Nigeria, Ethiopia, and Liberia have yet to be issued visas on arrival.
+After you arrive at the Tribhuvan International Airport in Kathmandu, you will find electronic kiosks to assist with your visa processing.
 After taking the completed form and paying the visa fee, you must stay in the long immigration queue for your visa on arrival.

-Visitors can now apply for an online visa within 15 days of their arrival date in Nepal.
+Visitors can now apply for the online visa within 15 days of their arrival date in Nepal.
 For this, you will need your Nepal hotel address and a digital passport-sized photo to be uploaded to the online application.
 After submitting the form online, you need to print out the confirmation page, which has to be furnished at the immigration section in Kathmandu airport, along with your passport and the required visa fee.
-You can apply for your online Nepal visa here.

 Tourists can also apply for a Nepali visa at the local Nepali Embassy or Consulate in their respective countries.
-Or, they can even mail their visa application to the office near their location, but well ahead of time to allow sufficient processing time.
-Nepal visa information for all categories of travelers and their correspondence cost is very handy, so for more information and contact details of the Nepali Embassies and Consulate worldwide, you can click here.
+Or, they can even mail their visa application to the visa office near their location, but well ahead of time to allow sufficient processing time.
+Nepal visa information for all categories of travelers and their correspondence cost can be very handy, so for more information and contact details of the Nepali Embassies and Consulate worldwide, you may Contact us for more information.

-Whichever way you enter Nepal, you will be given a 15/30/90-day visa per your requirement.
+Whichever way you enter Nepal, you will be given a 15/30/90-day visa as per your requirement.
 The general Nepal tourist visa fee on arrival for multiple entries is:

 15 days – US$30, 30 days – US$50, and 90days – US$125

-Tourist visas can be extended for 150 days a year, and these extensions are granted only at the department of immigration offices in Pokhara and Kathmandu.
+Tourist visas can be extended for a maximum of 150 days a year.
+These extensions are granted only at the Department of Immigration offices in Pokhara and Kathmandu.
 For more information on Nepal visas, visit our visa information page.

 Our Trekking Guides/Leaders

 Here at Adventure Club, our staff is like family.
-We only use locals to support their communities, and we train our staff rigorously to be the best they can be – for you!
+We only use locals to support their communities and train our staff rigorously to be the best they can be – for you!

 • Full first-aid training